-The first two frames are declared to be eligible according to F-GCRA(I,L) as the F-GCRA state upon arrival of the first cell does not exceed the limit parameter L. For each arriving cell of these two frames the F-GCRA state is increased by the increment parameter I. The third frame is declared non-eligible and the F-GCRA is never increased upon arrival of any frame cell.
-2.2 Queuing Discipline After classifying the frames with help of the F-GCRA the network node has to transmit the frames eligible for service guarantee with low loss probability.
+2.2 Queuing Discipline

+After classifying the frames with help of the F-GCRA the network node has to transmit the frames eligible for service guarantee with low loss probability.
 If additional resources are available on the transmission link, frames sent in excess to the traffic contract should be also transferred.
 Naturally these frames will suffer a higher loss rate than frames with guaranteed service.
-Cells which could not be transferred immediately are stored in a buffer of size Q_MAX .
+Cells which could not be transferred immediately are stored in a buffer of size $Q_MAX$ .
 When a cell of a frame - eligible or non-eligible - could not be stored in the buffer, this cell and all subsequent cells of this frame are discarded since it is assumed that the loss of a single cell of a frame leads to the retransmission of the whole frame.

 To discern eligible and non-eligible frames two threshold values are introduced.
 The Low Buffer Occupancy (LBO) value indicates the limit for the acceptance of non-eligible frames.
 That is, if at the time instant of the arrival of the first cell of a non-eligible frame at least LBO cells are waiting in the buffer the whole frame is discarded.
 Analogously the High Buffer Occupancy (HBO) value defines the limit for the acceptance of eligible frames.
 Once the first cell of a frame is accepted the subsequent cells of this frame could be only discarded due to buffer overflow.
 In order to investigate the influence of different values of LBO and HBO we model the correlated system of F-GCRA and queue.

+3. MODELING AND ANALYSIS

-3 Model and Analysis In the following, a model and its corresponding discrete-time analysis of the GFR service are presented.
-The issue of conforming/non-conforming frames will be neglected.
-We will also assume, that the transmission capacity for the GFR-service is constant.
+In the following, a model and its corresponding discrete-time analysis of the GFR service are presented.
+The issue of conforming/non-conforming frames will be neglected, that is, all arriving frames are considered conforming.
 After a description of the frame arrival process we will evaluate the system state of the coupled model of F-GCRA and transmission line as shown in Figure 3.

-Figure 3: GFR Model

-For the analysis of the model we will describe the system state by a two dimensional random variable (X{f}, X{q}) .
-The first dimension represents the counter of the leaky bucket of the F-GCRA and the second dimension represents the time required to transmit the cells waiting in the buffer.
+For the analysis of the model we will describe the system state by a two dimensional random variable $(X{f}, X{a})$ .
+The first dimension represents the leaky bucket counter of the F-GCRA and the second dimension represents the time required to transmit the cells waiting in the buffer.

+Figure 3: The basic GFR model

 All random variables to describe the system state are measured in multiples of the duration of a cell transmission at PCR.
-The constant capacity of the transmission link is denoted by the RV T_S , that is, at most a cell could be transmitted every T_S time units.
-Consequently the capacity QL of the buffer including the transmission unit computes as:
+The capacity of the transmission link is denoted by the RV $T_S$ , that is, the duration of the transmission of a cell takes $T_S$ time units.
+Then, the capacity QL of the buffer including the transmission unit can be approximated using the average cell transmission duration $\overline{T_S}$ :

-$$QL = (Q{MAX} + 1)T{S} - 1.
-(1)$$
+$$QL = (Q{MAX} + 1)\overline{T_S} - 1.$$ (1)

 Analogously the limits for the acceptance of eligible and non-eligible frames HBL and LBL - expressed in time-slots - are defined:

 $$LBL = (LBO + 1)T_S - 1,$$

-$$HBL = (HBO + 1)T_S - 1.$$
+$$HBL = (HBO + 1)\overline{T_S} - 1.$$ (2)

-(2)

-An analysis of the F-GCRA for determining the parameters MCR and MBS can be found in [6].
+An analysis of the F-GCRA for determining the parameters MCR and MBS can be found in [8].